Proxy (X-Forwarded-For) mode

 Verify

-Check that the Gateway got an external address and that traffic flows:
+Check that the shared Gateway got an external address and that traffic flows for the app namespace:

 Common mistakes

-X-Forwarded-Forbefore traffic reaches the load balancer.
+• No upstream proxy in front: this variant assumes a CDN, WAF, or other proxy injects X-Forwarded-For before traffic reaches the load balancer.
 Without one, no real client IP arrives, and your backend will only see the LB’s internal IP.
-If you have no upstream proxy, use direct (PROXY-protocol) mode instead. - Forgetting
+If you have no upstream proxy, use direct (PROXY-protocol) mode instead.

 Advanced usage